claudiofronterre/misc/README.md

 # misc
-This repository contains guides and tutorials on different tasks that I repeat every time that I set up my computer
+This repository contains guides and tutorials on different tasks that I repeat every time I set up my computer.